 Progess has been made towards maintaining and increasing Western Power’s representation targets during 2016:

-The role of the Finance & Risk Committee is to assist the Board to discharge its responsibilities in relation to Western Power’s financial and treasury management, application of accounting policies, financial reporting and, risk management and compliance systems.
-The committee also oversees internal audits (by the Risk Assurance and Audit area) and the external audit (by the Auditor General) of the corporation.
+The role of the Finance & Risk Committee (F&RC) is to assist the Board to discharge its responsibilities in relation to Western Power’s financial and treasury management, application of accounting policies, financial reporting and, risk management and compliance systems.
+The committee also oversees internal audits (by the Internal Audit area) and the external audit (by the Auditor General) of the corporation.

 Risk assurance and internal audit programs are integral components of Western Power’s governance process.
-A full time Risk Assurance & Audit Manager, supported by internal and external resources, provides independent and objective risk assurance and audit services designed to add value and improve Western Power’s operations and legislative and regulatory compliance.
+A full time Internal Audit Manager, supported by internal and external resources, provides independent and objective risk assurance and audit services designed to add value and improve Western Power’s operations and legislative and regulatory compliance.

 The committee’s terms of reference specify that the F&RC must be comprised of a minimum of three members, all of whom must be non-executive directors.
 The terms of reference also specify that the F&RC will be chaired by an independent director, who is not also the Board Chair.

-Western Power’s CEO, Chief Financial Officer (CFO), General Counsel, Risk Assurance & Audit Manager and representatives of the Office of the Auditor General, attend committee meetings by invitation.
+Western Power’s Chief Executive Officer, Chief Financial Officer, General Counsel, Internal Audit Manager and representatives of the Office of the Auditor General, attend committee meetings by invitation.

 The number of committee meetings held during the financial year and members’ attendance at those meetings are available in Western Power’s Annual Report.

 Western Power is not a listed company and is not subject to the obligations contained within the ASX Listing Rules.